Skip to main content

 Connection process

-Reserving capacity on the NTS
+Reserving NTS capacity

-Capacity can be reserved through the Planning and Advanced Reservation of Capacity Agreement (PARCA).
+Capacity reserved via a PARCA will need to be allocated to a Nominated NTS User (NTS Shipper User or DNO User) at the appropriate time.
 To reserve capacity on interconnector pipelines, you must use the Capacity Allocation Mechanism (CAM).

 Find out more about reserving capacity.

-Reserving Capacity
+Reserving capacity

 If you are planning to carry out any construction or infrastructure work near to a gas pipeline, you must contact National Gas for advice.
 In some circumstances, it may be necessary to divert the pipeline.
 NTS pipeline diversions can be complex and costly, so we aim to avoid the need for diversions wherever possible.